scriptorum/flaxen/README.md

 }
 ```

-##Documenntation
-Documentation is finally up in the [wiki](https://github.com/scriptorum/flaxen/wiki)!
+For more information, documentation is finally up in the [wiki](https://github.com/scriptorum/flaxen/wiki).

 ##Dependencies
 Flaxen would not be possible without the work of these awesome projects: